wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

+= 2.3.3 =
+- Added the visibility options for media elements to the widget forms.

 = 2.3.2 - 05/04/2014 =
 - Fixed a bug that some profile images without the file extension in the url were not shown.